The Formulation of Scaling Expansion in an Euler-Poisson Dark-fluid Model: Conclusions and Outlook

-\authorcontributions{ Original idea, I.F.B.; formal analysis, B.E.S.; software, B.E.S.; visualization, B.E.S.; writing---original draft, B.E.S.; correction, I.F.B. and G.G.B.
-All authors have read and agreed to the published version of the manuscript.} \funding{The authors gratefully acknowledge the financial support of the Hungarian National Research, Development, and Innovation Office (NKFIH) under Contracts No. OTKA K135515, No. NKFIH 2019-2.1.11-TET-2019-00078, and No. 2019-2.1.11-TET-2019-00050, and of the Wigner Scientific Computing Laboratory (WSCLAB, the former Wigner GPU Laboratory).}
+\authorcontributions{ Original idea: I.F.
+B., Formal analysis, B.E.Sz.; Software, B.E.Sz.; Visualization, B.E.Sz.; Writing—original draft, B.E.Sz., Correction I.F.B, and G.G.B.
+All authors have read and agreed to the published version of the manuscript.} \funding{Authors gratefully acknowledge the financial support by the Hungarian National Research, Development and Innovation Office (NKFIH) under Contracts No. OTKA K135515, No. NKFIH 2019-2.1.11-TET-2019-00078, and No. 2019-2.1.11-TET-2019-00050 and Wigner Scientific Computing Laboratory (WSCLAB, the former Wigner GPU Laboratory).}

-\dataavailability{This work is based on analytic calculation of the given formulae.
-All data are included in the plots.
-The data underlying this article can be shared upon reasonable request to the corresponding author.}
+\dataavailability{This work is based on an analytic calculation of the given formulae.
+All data are the plots.
+The data underlying this article will be shared on reasonable request to the corresponding author.}

-\acknowledgments{The authors gratefully acknowledge their useful discussions with N. Barankai.
-Author I.F.B. offers this study in memory of the astronomer György Paál (1934--1992), who taught him physics and sailing in the summer of 1990 at Lake Balaton. }
+\acknowledgments{Authors gratefully acknowledge the useful discussions with N. Barankai.
+One of the authors (IFB) offers this study in memory of an astronomer György Paál (1934 - 1992) who taught him physics and sailing in the summer of 1990 at Lake Balaton. }